Cymbals – the crucial and defining pieces of a drum kit that can make or break your sound!

 Right at the centre of the cymbal, is the raised portion known as the bell.
 The bow is the area between the bell and the edge.

-Cymbals are either cast, or made by stamping from sheets of metal.
+Cymbals are either cast or made by stamping from sheets of metal.
 The latter is cheaper than cast cymbals, which are made by casting molten metal in a mould.
 They are then rolled, hammered and lathed into a finished cymbal.
 Cast cymbals boast better sustain, projection, and a more complex and rich sound.

 Generally, larger cymbals tend to be louder and have longer sustain whilst thinner cymbals have a lower pitch and respond faster.
 Thicker, heavier cymbals are usually louder and are better at cutting through dense sound mixes.

+It wouldn’t be a cymbal guide if we did not start with the most important cymbal of them all!
 A pair of cymbals that sit together on a stand, which you’ll use a foot pedal to open and close them.
 Usually between 12 – 15”, with 13” and 14” being more common, hi-hats are used to play steady patterns, and playing them whilst open adds an accent to the beat.

 The cymbal that creates an explosive sound meant for accents that punctuate key moments in the song.
 Crash cymbals can range from 14” all the way to a huge 22”.
 Generally, a thick crash would withstand the loud crashes of a rock drummer, whilst a thinner cymbal would have a lower pitch which is favoured by jazz players.